GRATITUDE FOR GOOD

 Modern humanitarians I’ve admired like Somaly Mam or Greg Mortensen were elevated to superhuman hero status one day, then branded as “fallen heroes” the next, after proving capable of human fallibility (even gross misjudgment); while the work they did to empower vulnerable girls - which is what was truly heroic - was tragically forgotten.

-So, I pause before using the word “heroes” when describing Nicolas Kristof and Sheryl WuDunn and my brief yet inspiring interaction with them in Berkeley last night.
+So, I pause before using the word “heroes” when describing Nicholas Kristof and Sheryl WuDunn and my brief yet inspiring interaction with them in Berkeley last night.
 But I’m jumping ahead.
 Let me back up.

 It was around 2010.
 I bought Half the Sky at an airport bookshop.
 “Turning Oppression into Opportunity for Women Worldwide,” the blue cover said.
 Back in those days, I was still working in finance.
 My head was full of forecast figures and corporate ambition.
 I opted for some lighter David Sedaris humor.
 The book sat on my shelf and collected dust.